delusionsGH/delusionsGH/README.md

-# hi guys am delusion the stupid
+# hi guys
-check out what horrendous projects i've made
+i am delusions
+i make things

-im kinda proud of some of em, some of them ehhhh
+some of them are really old scratch projects some of them are actually good scratch projects some of them are even in js so yeah

-anyways uhm

-thats cool i guess

 <!---
 zzthebooplister/zzthebooplister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.